comake/rmlmapper-js/Readme.md

 ```

 ## Functions:
-To fit our needs, we also had to implement the functionality to programmatically evaluate data during the predicateObjectMap.
-Therefore, we also allow the user to write use javascript functions, they defined beforehand and passes through the options parameter.
+This library also allows the user to define javascript functions beforehand and passes them through the options parameter.
+These functions can be used within an RML Mapping according to the [FNO specification](https://fno.io/rml/).

 An example how this works can be seen below:
-### Input
+#### Input

 ```json